Skip to main content

 • production of Information kit and product to meet the changing needs of individuals and family groups

-• practical activities including trialling and producing nutritionally healthy recipes with preschool age children, family care package production for single mothers in need, excursion to Mercy Hospital and the Natural Birthing ward, guest speakers and other learning experiences with children.
+• practical activities including trialling and producing nutritionally healthy recipes with preschool age children and family care package production.

 Prerequisite: Nil